it’s interesting just how

 machines will eventually move to Windows 7 but don’t expect it to happen soon.

-According to ATM software firm KAL, only 15 percent of machines in the US will be
+According to ATM software firm KAL, only 15 percent of machines in the US

 It’s clear that others will need more time to